hyperware-ai/hyperware-book/src/kit/build-start-package.md

       --ui-only
           If set, build ONLY the web UI for the process -i, --include <INCLUDE>
-          Build only these processes/UIs (can specify multiple times) (default: build all) -e, --exclude <EXCLUDE>
+          Build only these processes/UIs (can specify multiple times) [default: build all] -e, --exclude <EXCLUDE>
-          Build all but these processes/UIs (can specify multiple times) (default: build all) -s, --skip-deps-check
+          Build all but these processes/UIs (can specify multiple times) [default: build all] -s, --skip-deps-check
           If set, do not check for dependencies --features <FEATURES>
-          Pass these comma-delimited feature flags to Rust cargo builds -r, --reproducible
+          Pass these comma-delimited feature flags to Rust cargo builds --rewrite
+          Rewrite the package (enables `Spawn!()`) [default: don't rewrite] --hyperapp
+          Build using the Hyperapp framework [default: don't use Hyperapp framework] -r, --reproducible
           Make a reproducible build using Docker
   -f, --force